-lowed by a branch to a subroutine at the specified location in the Program Memory.
+All interrupts will provide a wake-up function.
+As an interrupt is serviced, a control transfer occurs by pushing the contents of the program counter onto the stack followed by a branch to a subroutine at the specified location in the Program Memory.
 Only the contents of the program counter is pushed onto the stack.
 If the contents of the register or of the status register is altered by the interrupt service program which corrupts the desired control sequence, the contents should be saved in advance.

-An external interrupt is triggered by an edge transition on INT (A configuration option selects: high to low, low to high, both low to high and high to low), and the related interrupt request flag (EIF; bit 4 of INTC0) is set as well.
+An external interrupt is triggered by an edge transition on INT pin (software control bits select the edge transition from high to low, low to high, both low to high and high to low), and the related interrupt request flag (EIF; bit 4 of INTC0) is set as well.
 After the interrupt is enabled, the stack is not full, and the external interrupt is active, a subroutine call to location 04H occurs.
 The interrupt request flag (EIF) and EMI bits are all cleared to disable other maskable interrupts.

 The internal Timer/Event Counter 0 interrupt is initialized by setting the Timer/Event Counter 0 interrupt request flag (T0F; bit 5 of INTC0), which is normally caused by a timer overflow.
 After the interrupt is enabled, and the stack is not full, and the T0F bit is set, a subroutine call to location 08H occurs.
 The related interrupt request flag (T0F) is reset, and the EMI bit is cleared to disable other maskable interrupts.
-Timer/Event Counter 1 and Timer/Event Counter 2 are operated in the same manner but its related interrupt request flag is T1F and T2F (bit 6 of INTC0 and bit 4 of INTC1) and its subroutine call location is 0CH and 10H.
+The Timer/Event Counter 1 is operated in the same manner but its related interrupt request flag is T1F (bit 6 of INTC0) and its subroutine call location is 0CH.